Ziyech not recalled to Morocco squad for Afcon

 Chelsea forward Hakim Ziyech has not been recalled to Morocco's squad for the Africa Cup of Nations next month.

-Paris Saint-Germain defender Achraf Hakimi and Wolves centre-back Romain Saiss are included by coach Vahid Halilhodozic.

-The other England-based players picked by the Bosnian are Watford pair Adam Masina and Imran Louza and Queens Park Rangers midfielder Ilias Chair.
+Wolves centre-back Romain Saiss is included by Vahid Halilhodozic, as are Watford duo Adam Masina and Imran Louza, and QPR midfielder Ilias Chair.

 Morocco are in Group C alongside Ghana, Comoros and Gabon for the tournament in Cameroon, which begins on 9 January and lasts until 6 February.

-Ajax defender Noussair Mazraoui is also absent and along with Ziyech his omission comes amidst after reports that the former clubmates have had a falling-out with Halilhodzic.
+Ajax defender Noussair Mazraoui is absent and, along with Ziyech, his omission comes after reports the former club-mates have fallen out with Halilhodzic.

-His availability in the new year will be a boost for Chelsea, who are chasing the Premier League title and take on Tottenham in a two-legged League Cup semi-final either side of an FA Cup first-round tie against non-league Chesterfield on 8 January.
+Ziyech's availability in the new year will be a boost for Chelsea, who are chasing the Premier League title and take on Tottenham in a two-legged League Cup semi-final either side of an FA Cup third-round tie against non-league Chesterfield on 8 January.

 The west London club are also set to play in the Fifa Club World Cup in February.